-Bivalve shells were selected from the collections of the Muséum National d'Histoire Naturelle (MNHN) (Paris, France) (Table

-- 1).
-We carefully chose pre-bomb specimens of known-age and ensured that they were collected alive or very soon after death.
+Bivalve shells were selected from the collections belonging to the Muséum National d'Histoire Naturelle (MNHN) (Paris, France) (Table 1).
+We carefully chose pre-bomb specimens of known age and ensured that they were collected alive or very soon after death.
 For example, specimens with articulated valves and exhibiting flesh remains inside the shell were clearly collected alive.
 For Senilia senilis, the presence of the fragile periostracum provides evidence that the specimen was collected fresh.
 For Bucardium ringens, remains of the hinge ligament indicate that the bivalve death occurred not long before collection.
 The collection date was also carefully checked.
-Below, we provide background information for the five different bivalve species investigated in - 80 this study.
-Additional information for each sample is given in section 3.1.
+Below, we provide background information for the five different bivalve species investigated in this study.
+Additional information for each sample is given in Table 1.

 Senilia senilis (Linnaeus, 1758) can be found from Mauritania to northern Angola.
-It lives in fine sand in estuaries, creeks or lagoon with regular tidal influence from the lower intertidal zone to about 2 meters water depth.
-The species is tolerant to seasonal salinity changes (von Cosel and Gofas, 2019).
-S. senilis is a suspension feeder that lives in the top 5-10-cm layer of the sediment (Okera, 1976; Catry et al., 2017). - 85 Bucardium ringens (Bruguière, 1789) occurs from Mauritania to southern Angola.
-It lives in clean fine sand and mixed sand on open coast from shallow (5-10 meters depth) to about 50 meters depth.
-Shells and valves are commonly cast ashore on beaches but live-taken specimens are rare (von Cosel and Gofas, 2019).
-B. ringens is likely a suspension feeder as typically are cardiids (Herrera et al., 2015).
+It lives in fine sand, estuaries, creeks, or lagoons with regular tidal influence from the lower intertidal zone to about 2 m water depth.
+This species tolerates seasonal salinity changes (von Cosel and Gofas, 2019).
+S. senilis is a suspension feeder that lives in the top 5-10 cm layer of sediment (Okera, 1976; Catry et al., 2017).

+Bucardium ringens (Bruguière, 1789) is present from Mauritania to southern Angola.
+It lives in clean, fine sand and mixed sand on an open coast from shallow depths (5- 10 m depth) to about 50 m depth.
+Shells and valves are commonly cast ashore on beaches, but live-taken specimens are rare (von Cosel and Gofas, 2019).
+B. ringens is likely a suspension feeder as cardiids typically are (Herrera et al., 2015).
-Donax rugosus (Linnaeus, 1758) occurs from Mauritania to Ghana and from northern Angola to southern Angola.
-It lives in

-90 mixed and coarse sand in the surf zone of open beaches (von Cosel and Gofas, 2019).
+Donax rugosus (Linnaeus, 1758) is present from Mauritania to Ghana and from northern Angola to southern Angola.
+It lives in mixed, coarse sand in the surf zone of open beaches (von Cosel and Gofas, 2019).
 D. rugosus is a suspension feeder (Smith, 1971).

-Ostrea stentina (Payraudeau, 1826) can be found from southern Portugal to Ghana, then from Gabon to northern Angola.
-It is common and occurs on various types of hard substrate such as rocks, stones, pebbles and other oysters from 1 to 30 meters depths.
-It can also be found in lagoons, inlets and creeks under marine condition (von Cosel and Gofas, 2019).
-O. stentina is a

-95 suspension feeder (Türkmen et al., 2005).
+Ostrea stentina (Payraudeau, 1826) can be found from southern Portugal to Ghana and from Gabon to northern Angola.
+It is common and occurs on various types of hard substrate such as rocks, stones, pebbles, and other oysters from 1-30 m depths.
+It can also be found in lagoons, inlets, and creeks under marine conditions (von Cosel and Gofas, 2019).
+O. stentina is a suspension feeder (Türkmen et al., 2005).

-Pseudochama gryphina (Lamarck, 1819) occurs from Southern Portugal to Mauritania and from Gabon to southern Angola (von Cosel and Gofas, 2019) and lives on hard substrate such as rocks and stones in clear water offshore about 10 to 60 meters water depth.
+Pseudochama gryphina (Lamarck, 1819) is present from southern Portugal to Mauritania and from Gabon to southern Angola (von Cosel and Gofas, 2019) and lives on hard substrate such as rocks and stones in clear water offshore at about 10-60 m water depth.
 P. gryphina is a suspension feeder (Sessa et al., 2013).

-A small piece (30-100 mg) of the outermost layers of each shell was cut using a DremelTM rotary tool fitted with a cut-off wheel.
+A small piece (30-100 mg) of the outermost layers of each shell was cut using a DremelTM rotary tool fitted with a cutoff wheel.
 We focused on the external part of the shell to ensure that we sampled and dated the most recent part (likely the last few months) of the specimen.
-The shell carbonate samples were then sonicated and rinsed in deionized water at least 5 times.

-Samples were coarsely crushed and split into a subsample for stable isotopic analysis and a subsample for 14C analysis.
+The shell carbonate samples were then sonicated and rinsed in deionized water at least five times.
+Samples were coarsely crushed and split into a subsample for stable isotopic analysis and a subsample for C analysis.